 The Anti-Racism Commission is a group of dedicated anti-racists who are working to help dismantle systemic racism, inequality, and injustice in our church and in our society.
 In addition to the 20-hour Anti-Racism Training, ARC also makes presentation at convocation meetings, Vestry retreats, and other group meetings; and holds conferences and other events to build a knowledgeable and empowered group of anti-racists.

-If you’re interested in learning more, please contact Rev. Ted Moore, co-chair of the Anti-Racism Commission.
+If you’re interested in learning more, please contact the Rev. Mark Smith, co-chair of the Anti-Racism Commission.

 Past Participants on Why You Should Take Anti-Racism Training